The Introduction to the Zettelkasten Method

 We cover the relevant bit of history in our introduction to explain how the Zettelkasten Method works.

-Check out the translation of Luhmann’s own Zettel about his Zettelkasten.
+Read our translation of Luhmann’s Communication with Zettelkastens to get to know his original approach.
+Then check out the translation of Luhmann’s own Zettel about his Zettelkasten.

 Since 2018, we offer our own app, The Archive for macOS, to manage your Zettelkasten.
 Since then, we stopped reviewing commercial tools because of a clash of interests.
 We honestly think The Archive is great, and that you should check it out.